EricBishton/Flaxe/README.md

 **Running the program:**

-Usage: `flaxe.jar <as3-source-folder> <haxe-destination-folder> <action>`
+Usage: `flaxe.jar <action> <as3-source-folder> <haxe-destination-folder>`

 Where:
+- `<action>` is one of `copy`, `convert`:
+    - `copy` means to rename source files and copy them to the destination folder, but do not do any conversion of the contents.
+    - `convert` means to rename source files and copy them to the destination folder while replacing recognized patterns with Haxe replacements.
 - `<as3-source-folder>` is the root directory containing actionscript 3 files to convert.
   All `.as` source files inside of this directory and sub-directories will be processed.

 - `<haxe-destination-folder>` is the target directory where the conversion results should be placed.
-- `<action>` is one of `copy`, `convert`:
-    - `copy` means to rename source files and copy them to the destination folder, but do not do any conversion of the contents.
-    - `convert` means to rename source files and copy them to the destination folder while replacing recognized patterns with Haxe replacements.

 The program will refuse to run if the `<haxe-destination-folder>` exists prior to start.
 There is currently no functionality to merge directories or detect file collisions.